Beyond-jQuery/book/manuscript/ajax.md

 $.get('/my/name').then(
   function success(name) {
     console.log('my name is ' + name);
+  },
+  function failure() {
+    console.error('Name request failed!');
   }
 );
 ~~~~~~~

 W> Note that the console object is not available in Internet Explorer 9 and older unless the developer tools are open.
-Also, the above example does not handle error responses, only success.

 Above, we are sending a GET request to the "/my/name" server endpoint, and expecting a plaintext response containing a name value, which we are then printing to the browser console.
-Please note that I am not handling error responses, simply to keep this example simple.
-You should _always_ account for exceptional situations when dealing with ajax responses in production-level applications. jQuery provides several ways to deal with responses, but I will focus specifically on the one demonstrated above, which is a very simple example of a promise.
+If the request fails (such as if the server returns an error stats code), the `failure` function is invoked.
+In this case, I'm making use of the `Promise` that jQuery's `ajax` method and its aliases return. jQuery provides several ways to deal with responses, but I will focus specifically on the one demonstrated above.
 I'll talk about promises, which are a standardized part of JavaScript, in [the Async Tasks chapter](#async-tasks) coming up later.

 The same request, sent without jQuery and usable in all browsers, is a bit more typing, but certainly not too difficult: